Guaranteed Universal Life Insurance (Definitive Guide)

 - Surrender charges if you cancel your policy before the expiration date

-- A GUL with a cash value component is much more expensive
+- A GUL with a cash value component is expensive

-GUL policies and term are remarkably similar.
-They both aim to fill the same niche of a “just in case” policy that most everyone can afford.
+GUL and term policies are remarkably similar.
+They both aim to fill the same need for a “just in case” policy that most everyone can afford.